smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 <aside>
 💡 Note: Because of the sync nature, we don't track pending requests, so there might be double checking of same payloads.
 Once a payload was checked, we cache the result in memory, so next time we don't need to check it again.
 </aside>

-### Transmit Event Provider

-This component serves to transmit events from log poller, to other components in the system (coordinator).

-**Transmit Events**

-Are emitted when a report is sent onchain to the contract.
-The following events are used:

-- `UpkeepPerformed`: Report successfully performed for an upkeep (for log triggers `(upkeepID, logIdentifier)`)
-- `StateUpkeep`: Report was stale and the upkeep was already performed
-    - For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
-    - For log triggers this happens when the particular (upkeepID, logIdentifier) has been performed before already
-- `InsufficientFunds`: Emitted when pre upkeep execution when not enough funds are found on chain for the execution.
-Funds check is done in checkPipeline, but actual funds required on chain at execution time can change, e.g. to gas price changes / link price changes.
-In such cases upkeep is not performed or charged.
-These reports should really be an edge case, on chain we have a multiplier during checkPipeline to overestimate funds before even attempting an upkeep.
-- `CancelledUpkeep`: This happens when the upkeep gets cancelled in between check time and perform time.
-To protect against malicious users, the contract adds a 50 block delay to any user cancellation requests.

 ### Coordinator